AdobeDocs/commerce-admin-developer/src/pages/pattern-library/staging-patterns/timeline-dashboard.md

 ### Update schedule

 As the default state, this view shows completed, active and scheduled updates on the dashboard.
-The timeline’s default date range is 1 week, which can be changed and customized.Updates are displayed in chronological order, with the most recent start date on top.
+The timeline's default date range is 1 week, which can be changed and customized.Updates are displayed in chronological order, with the most recent start date on top.

 ![](../../_images/pattern-library/Updates-Scheduled.jpg)